About Buzz Bissinger

 Three Nights in August, about major league baseball and the timeless beauty of the game through the eyes of legendary St. Louis Cardinals manager, Tony La Russa, was published in April 2005 by Houghton-Mifflin.
 It spent four-and-a-half months on the New York Times Bestseller List and has been hailed as one of the finest books on baseball in the past decade.
 A film version of Three Nights in August is in development.
 Shooting Stars, written with NBA basketball great LeBron James, was published by Penguin Press in 2009.
 It tells the story of James' high school career where he and his four best friends won a championship.

-His most recent book, Father’s Day: A Journey into the Mind and Heart of My Extraordinary Son, was published by Houghton Mifflin Harcourt in May 2012.
+Father’s Day: A Journey into the Mind and Heart of My Extraordinary Son, was published by Houghton Mifflin Harcourt in May 2012.
 It chronicles the lives of his twin sons.
 Born 13 weeks premature in 1983 and weighing less than two pounds, they have lived diametrically opposed lives.
 After obtaining his Master’s in education from the University of Pennsylvania, Gerry is now a public school teacher while Zach, because of oxygen deprivation at birth, suffered trace brain damage and struggles every day with enormous learning disabilities.

 Buzz’s teleplay and screenwriting work includes collaborations with directors Alan Pakula, Peter Berg, Greg Hoblit, Todd Field and Tim Kring.
 Buzz also spent the 2000-2001 television season in Los Angeles as a co-producer and writer for the long-running television series NYPD Blue.